Norman Lear: 1950–1959

-After World War II Lear had a career in public relations.
+After World War II, Lear had a career in public relations.
 The career choice was inspired by his Uncle Jack: "My dad had a brother, Jack, who flipped me a quarter every time he saw me.
 He was a press agent so I wanted to be a press agent.
 That's the only role model I had.
 So all I wanted was to grow up to be a guy who could flip a quarter to a nephew."
 Lear decided to move to California to restart his career in publicity, driving with his toddler daughter across the country.

 His first night in Los Angeles, Lear stumbled upon a production of George Bernard Shaw's Major Barbara at the 90-seat theater-in-the-round Circle Theater off Sunset Boulevard.
 One of the actors in the play was Sydney Chaplin, the son of actors Charlie Chaplin and Lita Grey.
 Charlie Chaplin, Alan Mowbray, and Dame Gladys Cooper sat in front of Lear, and after the show was over, Charlie Chaplin performed.

 Lear had a first cousin in Los Angeles, Elaine, who was married to an aspiring comedy writer named Ed Simmons.
 Simmons and Lear teamed up to sell home furnishings door-to-door for a company called The Gans Brothers and later sold family photos door-to-door.
 Throughout the 1950s, Lear and Simmons turned out comedy sketches for television appearances of Martin and Lewis, Rowan and Martin, and others.
 They frequently wrote for Martin and Lewis when they appeared on the Colgate Comedy Hour, and a 1953 article from Billboard magazine stated that Lear and Simmons were guaranteed a record-breaking $52,000 each to write for five additional Martin and Lewis appearances on the Colgate Comedy Hour that year.
+In addition, their revised 1953 contract also removed exclusive writing requirements for Lear and Simmons and allowed them to take on other work, such as developing their own TV film package, and writing scripts for other TV shows, either live or on film.
 In a 2015 interview with Variety, Lear said that Jerry Lewis had hired him and Simmons as writers for Martin and Lewis three weeks before the comedy duo made their first appearance on the Colgate Comedy Hour in 1950.
 Lear also acknowledged in 1986 that he and Simmons were the main writers for The Martin and Lewis Show for three years.